lubusIN/wp-storybook/README.md

 ## Changelog

 Please see the [Changelog](CHANGELOG.md)

+## Feedback / Suggestions

+If you have any suggestions/feature request that you would like to see in the upcoming releases, feel free to let us know in the [issues section](https://github.com/lubusIN/wp-storybook/issues)

 ## Contributing

 Thank you in advance if you wish to contribute to the `WP Storybook`.
 You can read the contribution guidelines [here](CONTRIBUTING.md)